 Hello and welcome back to the blog!
 I can’t believe that Labor Day is already behind us and Halloween candy is already clogging the shelves at the grocery store.
 This year has been a weird one, with COVID, lockdowns, and restrictions every time you turn around.
 In some aspects, t’s felt like it has been dragging by, while in others I still feel like it should only be May or June.
-Summer hasn’t really felt like summer without some of my usual activities, but we did manage to get away for the weekend just before my birthday and hit up Montauk State Park for a little fishing and camping adventure.
+Summer hasn’t really felt like summer without some of my usual activities, but we did manage to get away for the weekend just before my birthday and go camping & fishing at Montauk State Park.

 I used to go to Montauk every summer with my grandparents from age seven until I turned 16, and I always loved the park!
 I almost always stayed in their camper, but this time we packed up our tent and bikes and chose a basic spot to set up camp in.
 When the parks first opened back up, you had to make reservations, but I think there were a few spots available for first come, first serve when we were leaving on Sunday.
 If you’re trying for a weekend trip, I highly recommend making a reservation in advance!

 We left the house Friday morning, and after stopping for lunch, we made it to the park around one in the afternoon.
 We had a friend already there and met up with him while we waited to check into our campsite.
 We grabbed our trout tags at the lodge, and then fished for a bit with our ultralight setups.
 I got maybe 20 minutes of fishing in, and then my reel started to jam up on me.
 It almost felt like there was sand or something grinding away in there, but I don’t know where it would have come from.
 I need to take it apart and see what the issue was.
 We headed back to the lodge, and I was able to buy a new reel.
 We decided to cruise around and check out our campsite and see if we could check in a little earlier than the usual 3 p.m. check in time.